Skip to content

 First of all, what is denbu?

-On the other hand, this "Katsuo Denbu in Soy Sauce Prepared in a Wooden Barrel" is brown as you can see.
-It may not look very appealing, but I can confidently recommend it!
+On the other hand, this "Kioke-Shikomi Soy Sauce Bonito Floss" is brown, as you can see.
+It may not look very appealing, but we can confidently recommend it!

 It is made by Yamayoshi Kunizawa Hyakuma Shoten in Kagoshima Prefecture.

-Yamayoshi Kunisawa Hyakuma Shoten is the number one producer of Honkarebushi in Japan, producing about 70% of the national total, with its headquarters and factory in Yamakawa, Ibusuki City, Kagoshima Prefecture.
-The company manufactures everything from dried bonito flakes to bonito packs.
-Since they start from dried bonito, they check the condition of the raw bonito and only shave and process it if they are satisfied with it.
-They are particular about using bonito caught by line fishing, which is now a rare breed, and even the super simple ingredients show their confidence in the taste of the bonito.
+Yamayoshi Kunisawa Hyakuma Shoten is a company with a headquarters and factory in Yamakawa, Ibusuki City, Kagoshima Prefecture, which produces the largest amount of honkarebushi in Japan, approximately 70% of the total, and they are a company that manufactures everything from katsuobushi to bonito packs.
+Since they manufacture from katsuobushi, they check the condition of the raw material katsuobushi and only shave and process it with satisfaction.
+They are particular about using katsuobushi caught by single-line fishing, which is now a rare breed, and you can see that they are confident in the taste of their katsuobushi, even from using such simple ingredients.

 First of all, hot rice

 The dip I always recommend to my customers is a mixture of cream cheese and denbu.
-You can choose the ratio of cream cheese to denbu to your liking.
-The more denbu you use, the more Japanese-style it will be.
-I also put it on vegetable sticks, and, although it may be a little surprising, I also put it on rice with raw egg on top.
+You can adjust the ratio of cream cheese to denbu to your liking.
+Using more denbu will give it a more Japanese flavor.
+I like to dip it on vegetable sticks, and, although it may seem a bit unexpected, I also put it on rice with raw egg on top.

-A popular side dish in bento boxes is the classic tamagoyaki (rolled egg omelet).
-All you have to do is mix eggs with denbu and fry them.
-It smells amazing when it's frying, and that rich aroma makes you feel like you're eating something luxurious.
+One of the most popular bento side dishes is the classic tamagoyaki (rolled omelet).
+All you have to do is mix egg with denbu and fry it.
+One of the attractions is the mellow aroma of bonito and soy sauce that spreads while it's frying.
+The rich aroma makes you feel like you're indulging.

 Wooden barrel-brewed soy sauce and bonito denbu